 – Using the fridge to increase the sourness of a sourdough

 Put sourdough bread in the fridge halfway through its final proof.
-This slows down the rise and increases the amount of time that it stays at its peak to produce more bacteria and a stronger acidic taste.
+This slows down the rise whilst increasing the amount of LAB as they will multiply regardless.
+If the bread can sit at its peak rise (full proof) for longer, more bacteria and a stronger acidic taste are created.